isoseven/isoseven/README.md

 Hello! :wave:
-I'm currently a freshman at UNC Chapel Hill, planning to go into computer science.
+I'm currently a sophomore at UNC Chapel Hill, planning to go into computer science.
 I love programming, art, and just creating things in general :)